openSUSE/news-o-o/_posts/2011-10-14-interview-about-openqa.markdown

-To finish it off, let's go a bit more philosophical and ask: Why? More specific, what do you want to achieve in life?
+To finish it off, let's go a bit more philosophical and ask: â€œWhy?â€ More specific, what do you want to achieve in life?